s2n-cnit/oss/README.md

 To run the OSS follow these steps:
  1. Install VisulStudio
- 2. Use the project files in the "Oss" folder [issues page](https://github.com/s2n-cnit/oss/Oss/)
+ 2. Use the project files in the "Oss" folder [OSS](https://github.com/s2n-cnit/oss/Oss/)

 ## Log file
 The file can be found in the logs folder of OSS (/opt/oss/volumes/intents).